 In addition to the New York state employment laws, there are federal protections for employees in regards to minimum wage and overtime pay requirements.

 Under the FLSA, employees are entitled to a minimum wage of at least $7.25 per hour.
-This also establishes the overtime pay at a rate of at least one and one-half times an employee’s regular rate of pay after 40 hours of work in a workweek.
+This also establishes the state’s overtime pay after working over 40 hours in a workweek.
+The rate is at least one and one-half times an employee’s regular rate of pay.

 There are exceptions to the FLSA.
 This includes employees who are: